leticiavna/leticiavna/README.md

 - ⚡ Available for Freelance projects!
 -->

 Hello!
-I'm a web developer, based in Rio de Janeiro, Brazil.
+I'm a developer, based in Rio de Janeiro, Brazil.

 - ⚡ I'm currently working at BGC Brasil
-- 🔭 I’m working with React, Redux and Storybook
+- 🔭 I’m working with Typescript, React, Redux, and Storybook
 - 🌱 Learning about CSS-in-JS and other frontend frameworks
-- 💬 Talk to me about development, code reviews, and stardew valley
+- 💬 Talk to me about development, code reviews, stardew valley and animal crossing
 - 📫 How to reach me: leticia.vna@gmail.com (but hey, pro-tip, you can basically find me in almost every social media with my username **leticiavna** 😉 )
-- ⚡ Fun fact: I'm trying to be fluent in french!
+- 💬 I'm currently trying to be fluent in french and I like to learn new languages 😄